-The Board of Education allots in each of its regular meetings up to 30 minutes for citizens' participation.
-One 15-minute segment is allocated at the beginning of the meeting, and one 15-minute segment is allocated at the conclusion of
+The Board of Education allots in each of its Board meetings up to 30 minutes for citizens' participation.
+One 15-minute segment is allocated at the beginning of the meeting, and one 15-minute segment is allocated at the conclusion of the meeting.